Your Keurig says Prime? Or if you haven’t cleaned your Keurig in some time, you’ll need to prime it and bring it back to brand-new condition.

 The Prime message on Keurig simply means that Keurig is unable to pump the water.
 There are several possible causes for this; the water reservoir may not be aligned, the water filter or screen might have debris, there might be mineral buildup inside the machine, or the Keurig needles might be dirty.

-However, all these problems can be easily fixed by normal cleaning and descaling cycle.
+However, all these problems can be easily fixed by a normal cleaning and descaling cycle.

 How do you prime a Keurig?